supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

-## Provision an Azure Databricks workspace
+## Exercise 1:  Provision an Azure Databricks workspace

 In this exercise, you'll use a script to provision a new Azure Databricks workspace.

 1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.

     ![Azure portal with a cloud shell pane](./images/25-1.png)

-4.  selecting a ***PowerShell*** environment and creating storage if prompted.
+1.  selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/25-2.png)